KabeerJamal/KabeerJamal/README.md

 # 👋 Hello, this is Kabeer Jamal

-🎓 I am a recent Computer Science graduate from **Eindhoven University of Technology (TU/e)**, Netherlands.
+🎓 Recent Computer Science graduate from **Eindhoven University of Technology (TU/e)**, Netherlands.

 ## 💡 What I Enjoy About CS

-I really enjoy **understanding how systems work under the hood**.
-I enjoy this because reading source code and tracing execution paths for me is like solving a puzzle, when system internals make sense, I stop guessing while debugging and start reasoning.
-Currently, I’m working on my **Under the Hood Series**.
-I have already explored how `npm start` works behind the scenes, and I am currently diving into `docker run` to explain its internal workflow.
+I really enjoy **understanding how systems work under the hood**, by reading source code and tracing execution paths until system internals make sense.
+This approach turns debugging from guesswork into reasoning.
+Currently, I am working on my **Under the Hood Series**.
+I have already explored how `npm start` works behind the scenes, and am currently diving into `docker run` to explain its internal workflow.

-I also enjoy **recognizing patterns and refactoring code**.
-I enjoy this because it allows me to take messy or repetitive code and turn it into something abstract, reusable, and readable, while keeping things simple and avoiding overengineering.
+I also enjoy **recognizing patterns and refactoring code** because it allows me to take messy or repetitive code and turn it into something abstract, reusable, and readable, while keeping things simple and avoiding overengineering.
 In my **OpenLearn project**, I will be creating videos showing how I refactored code and improved structure, demonstrating the practical benefits of design patterns.

 ---